Syngenta: Biofuels

 Like many agriculture companies, Syngenta also works in the biofuel space.
 In 2011, it announced the corn trait Enogen to reduce the consumption of water and energy versus conventional corn.
 In 2007, Queensland University in Australia contracted with Syngenta to research different inputs for biofuels as a renewable energy source.

 Other activities

 Lobbying

 Syngenta is in the transparency register of the European Union as a registered lobbyist.
 For 2017, it declared a €1.5 to €1.75 million expenditure of lobbying in European institutions.

+Syngenta formed a political action committee (PAC) to process its U.S. lobbying, called Syngenta Corporation Employee PAC, or SyngentaPAC.
+The company stated it is an employee-funded organization for supporting U.S. lawmakers.

-Syngenta’s contributions to U.S. federal candidates, parties, and outside groups totaled $140,822 during the 2018 election cycle, ranking it 20th on the list of companies in its sector.
+Syngenta's contributions to U.S. federal candidates, parties, and outside groups totaled $140,822 during the 2018 election cycle, ranking it 20th on the list of companies in its sector.
 Its lobbying expenditures in the U.S. during 2018 were $770,000, ranking it 7th in its sector.

-Syngenta Foundation

-In 2001, the company established the Syngenta Foundation for Sustainable Agriculture.
-Its purpose is to promote sustainable agriculture, for example by supporting relevant scientific input and analysis in this field.
-The Syngenta Foundation originated from the former Novartis Foundation.
-The goals of the Syngenta Foundation are "to work with rural communities in the semi-arid regions of the world and improve their livelihoods."

-Awards and other recognition

-In 2007, Syngenta’s Canadian division was named one of Canada’s Top 100 Employers, as published in Maclean’s magazine.

-In October 2008, Syngenta Crop Protection Canada, Inc. was recognized as one of Waterloo Area’s Top Employers, as announced in the Waterloo Region Record, Guelph Mercury and Cambridge Times.
-In 2011, Syngenta was named among the top 10 employers in biotechnology by Science magazine.
-The 2011, Dow Jones Sustainability Index named Syngenta one of the best performing chemical companies worldwide.
-Syngenta was one of five chemical companies in the World and Europe indices based on economic, social and environmental performance.
+The company spent $1 million in U.S. federal lobbying in 2023.